Advanced Mechanics Design

 Spline Mesh Lofting & Animation

-Once it reached the end I used a condition to generate the final piece of mesh, if the Spline did not loop it would close off the rails with a final face, if it did, it woud generate one more set of faces connecting to the first vertecies.
+If the spline did not loop it would close off the rails with a final face; if it did, it would generate one more set of faces connecting to the first vertices.

 Designs

-Below are the designs for each tank force such as suspension, friction/drag, steering and drive forces
+Below are the designs for each tank force such as suspension, friction/drag, steering and drive forces.

 Demo Videos